Jonesboro Car Accident Attorneys

-Many personal injuries throughout the country are caused by motor vehicle accidents.
+Many car accidents throughout the country are caused by distracted driving.
 The failure to pay full attention to the task of driving is one of the highest contributing factors to fatal car accidents in and around Arkansas.

 - Pain and suffering